Norway World Cup Odds: Group I, Squad and Qualifier Predictions

 Norway’s outright winner contract pays out if the Løvene lift the trophy, and resolves to “No” the moment they’re eliminated.
 Kalshi lists Fox Sports, ESPN, and The Wall Street Journal as its resolution sources for this market; Polymarket relies on FIFA and ESPN.
 Both markets settle on July 20, 2026, the day after the final.
 There are some other interesting markets on Norway’s World Cup prospects:

-- Reach a specific round: You can back Norway to qualify for the Round of 16, quarterfinals, semifinals, or the final.
-Kalshi gives Norway a 71% chance of qualifying for the Round of 16, but only a 44% chance of making the quarterfinals.
+• Reach a specific round: You can back Norway to qualify for the semifinals or the final.

-- Golden Boot: Haaland is the third most likely player to finish as the top scorer of the 2026 World Cup.
-He’s priced at 9%, leaving him behind only Kylian Mbappé and Harry Kane in this market.
-Haaland is a phenomenal finisher, but it remains to be seen if Norway will play enough games for him to win the Golden Boot.
+• Golden Boot: Haaland one of the leading contenders to finish as the top scorer of the 2026 World Cup.
+He’s priced at 13.5% with prediction markets, leaving him behind only Kylian Mbappé and Lionel Messi.

 Where to bet on Norway at the 2026 World Cup